 By Ben Allee, Viking Fusion News Producer

-MT.
-BERRY, Ga.—After widespread backlash from the Berry community calling the school to suspend its operation, Berry’s administration extended spring break and moved to online classes; students and faculty believe their voices influenced the decision.
+MOUNT BERRY, Ga. — After widespread backlash from the Berry community calling the school to suspend its operation, Berry’s administration extended spring break and moved to online classes; students and faculty believe their voices influenced the decision.

 On Thursday afternoon, the president’s office sent a school-wide email detailing plans to continue operation after Berry’s spring break, which was scheduled to end on March 15.